fitz-n-scoots/learning_python_fundamentals/examples/chapter#2/chapter2.md

 ## 1. What would you see if you ran this command in a file?
 hello!
+## 2. What about in interactive mode?
+hello!
 4
-## 2. What about in interactive mode?
-error
 ## 3. Why is it different?
-it doesn`t work in inter active mode
+it doesn`t work in interactive mode

 ---